Iota-School/notebooks-for-all/user-tests/README.md

 User testing on this project was led by [Jenn Kotler](https://github.com/Jenneh) and [Isabela Presedo-Floyd](https://github.com/isabela-pf).
 Resources in this directory were created collaboratively.

+Because this directory holds mostly non-code content, it is licensed under a [CC-BY 4.0 license](LICENSE).

 ## Test support

 Resources not tied to any single test round.